zhuhang-jasper/baser-react/readme.md

 - Able to pre-define letters to board via JavaScript.
 See tip\*\*
 - Updated dictionary for more words (~396K)
 - Swap color sides
-- Clear selected words traced on the board
+- Clear selected words traced on the board (bug)
+- Fill words onto board from textarea input
 - *TODO: Save/Load snapshot of board information*

 ### Known Issues